The Modern Workplace: Reflecting Diversity

 TD Bank is a multi-national corporation with 25 million customers and 85,000 employees.
 Its focus is on hiring talent with disabilities; 6% of its employees have a disability.
 “If you don’t make your workplace accessible you’re missing out on a huge amount of talent,” says Julie Branscombe, Inclusion and Diversity Lead.

-Bert Floyd, the bank’s Team Lead of Assistive Technologies adds: “It’s not just the right thing to do, it’s good for business.“
+Bert Floyd, the bank’s Team Lead of Assistive Technologies also highlights why accessibility and inclusion is so important in the workplace: “It’s not just the right thing to do, it’s good for business.“

 Sometimes, a technology invented for people with disabilities becomes mainstream.
 A great example is audio books, which were intended to provide reading materials for injured World War I veterans.
 Jenny Lay-Flurrie, Chief Accessibility Officer at Microsoft, sums it up: “Accessibility is cool.
 If you design for every single person, you’ll create things that work brilliantly for someone with a disability but have massive implications for everyone else.”